Bad Channels: Synopsis

-Realizing what the aliens have planned, the DJ warns his listeners to turn off the radio.
-Listeners think this occurrence is just another promotion.
-The alien attempts to capture reporter Lisa, but instead shrinks teenager Bunny.
+Realizing what the aliens are planning, the DJ warns his listeners to turn off the radio.
+However, listeners assume it's just another promotion.
+The alien attempts to capture Lisa, the reporter, but instead shrinks a teenager named Bunny.

-He is not taken seriously by anyone until more women go missing, piquing the interest of the military.
-Eventually the DJ discovers that the aliens are weak to common disinfectant, using it to defeat them and rescue the women.
-All of the women—with the exception of Bunny—are returned to their normal size.
+The DJ isn't taken seriously until more women go missing, drawing the attention of the military.
+Eventually, the DJ discovers that the aliens are vulnerable to common disinfectant and uses it to defeat them, rescuing the women.
+All of the women—except Bunny—are restored to their normal size.

 The broadcast attracts 10,000 listeners.

+In a post-credit scene, a miniature man suggests that the shrunken woman, Bunny, might want a visit from Dollman.